 Try offering some conference rooms or an executive office to your employees so introverts or even extroverts who may have a headache on a given day can book a designated spot to retreat to when they need to stay focused or meet a hard deadline quickly.
 The solitude will boost focus and creativity and decrease the employee’s stress levels.

-Offer telecommuting.
-Don’t have any quiet space available in the office in which your introverts can work?
+Don’t have any quiet space available in the office where your introverts can work?
 If possible, consider allowing your employees to telecommute.
-Working from home even one day per week can allow the individual to refocus and reorganize his or her thoughts more effectively.
-Some people work better from home where they are free from the distractions of the office, but others may find working from home to be even more distracting than at the office, so take the employee’s work habits into careful consideration before making this decision.
+Working from home even once per week can allow the individual to refocus and reorganize his or her thoughts more effectively.
+Some people work better from home, where they are free from the distractions of the office, but others may find working from home even more distracting than the office, so take the employee’s work habits into careful consideration before making this decision.

-Limit meetings.
 Avoid excessive meetings.
-Meetings can be good and they can be necessary, but you don’t need to be in conferences all day, every day.
-Introverts don’t do their best thinking while in groups.
-Rather, they do their best work and get their most innovative ideas when they’re alone at their desks or at home.
-While you can’t cut out team meetings altogether, conferences and alone time should be well-balanced throughout the week to facilitate the right amount of thinking time and collaboration time.
-Provide your employees, whether introverted or not, with breaks to recharge and renew their thoughts.
+Meetings can be good, and they can be necessary, but you don’t need to be in conferences all day every day.
+Introverts don’t do their best thinking in groups.
+Rather, they do their best work and get their most innovative ideas when alone at their desks or at home.
+While you can’t cut out team meetings altogether, conferences and alone time should be well-balanced throughout the week to facilitate the right balance of thinking time and collaboration time.
+Provide your employees with breaks to recharge and renew their thoughts, whether introverted or not.

-Although there is no one-size-fits-all solution for every workspace, taking these steps toward helping the introverts in your office work more effectively is crucial toward overall productivity.
-Working habits are different for everyone.
+Although there is no one-size-fits-all solution for every workspace, taking these steps toward helping introverts in your office work more effectively is crucial for overall productivity.